Register Login

 db file parallel write

-• Meaning: waiting of the DBWR, until blocks have been written to disk
+• Meaning: waiting of the DBWR, until blocks have been written to the disk

 • Optimization steps: